LanguageStructure/Tweet_phyloTG/CommentedPres.md

 Huxley, F. (1963).
 Selvagens amáveis:(um antropologista entre os índios Urubus do Brasil).
 Brasiliana.

+List, J. M. (2017, April).
+A web-based interactive tool for creating, inspecting, editing, and publishing etymological datasets.
+In Proceedings of the Software Demonstrations of the 15th Conference of the European Chapter of the Association for Computational Linguistics (pp. 9-12).

 Meira, S., & Drude, S. (2015).
 A summary reconstruction of Proto-Maweti-Guarani segmental phonology.
 Boletim do Museu Paraense Emílio Goeldi.
 Ciências Humanas, 10(2), 275-296.

 Nunn, C. L. (2011).
 The comparative approach in evolutionary anthropology and biology.
 University of Chicago Press.